AIM (software): AIM for Mac

 AOL released an all-new AIM for the Mac on September 29, 2008, and the final build on December 15, 2008.
 The redesigned AIM for Mac is a full universal binary Cocoa API application that supports both Tiger and Leopard — Mac OS X 10.4.8 (and above) or Mac OS X 10.5.3 (and above).
 On October 1, 2009, AOL released AIM 2.0 for Mac.

 AIM real-time IM

-This feature is available for AIM 7 and allows for a user to see what the other is typing as it is being done.
+This feature was available for AIM 7 and allowed for a user to see what the other is typing as it is being done.
 It was developed and built with assistance from Trace Research and Development Centre at University of Wisconsin–Madison and Gallaudet University.
 The application provides visually impaired users the ability to convert messages from text (words) to speech.
 For the application to work users must have AIM 6.8 or higher, as it is not compatible with older versions of AIM software, AIM for Mac or iChat.